RallyTechServices/rallyeif-testrail/ReadMe.txt

                 Using /Users/jpkole/.rvm/gems/ruby-2.1.5

-    04) Create a "gemset" to be used with the TestRail connector:
+    04) Create a "gemset" to be used with the TestRail connector (a "gemset" is basically a collection of Ruby "Libraries" that wwork together and may be revision dependant):
             - Command:
                 $ rvm gemset create TestRail-4.0.0-ruby-2.1.5
             - Output: